prebid/prebid.github.io/dev-docs/bidder-adaptor.md

     - If your bidder doesn't work well with safeframed creatives, add `safeframes_ok: false`.
 This will alert publishers to not use safeframed creatives when creating the ad server entries for your bidder.
 No default value.
     - If you support deals, set `deals_supported: true`.
 No default value..
     - If you support floors, set `floors_supported: true`.
 No default value..
-    - If you support first party data, set `fpd_supported: true`.
-No default value..
+    - If you support first party data, you must document what exactly is supported and then you may set `fpd_supported: true`.
+No default value.
+    - If you support any OpenRTB blocking parameters, you must document what exactly is supported and then you may set `ortb_blocking_supported` to 'true','partial', or 'false'.
+No default value.
+In order to set 'true', you must support: bcat, badv, battr, and bapp.
     - If you're a member of Prebid.org, add `prebid_member: true`.
 Default is false.
 - Submit both the code and docs pull requests